basic-web-components/basic-web-components/README.md

 * Time ago.
   Shows the amount of time elapsed since a given reference date/time using culturally-relevant language.
-* Time combo box.
+* Time combo box / time picker
-  Lets the user type a time or choose one from a dropdown time picker.
+  On desktop, lets the user type a time or choose one from a dropdown time picker.
+On mobile, opens a half-screen or full-screen time picker.
 * Timeline.
   Positions items on a horizontal time axis.
 * Toggle button.